 Elsewhere, I have described why a Democracy Index should help get change passed.
 Here, I want to focus on a different question: how to figure out what kind of change we want.
 Part II describes the problems associated with policymaking in a world without data.
 Part III explains why a Democracy Index, by pulling together the right data in the right form, would provide a much-needed corrective to ongoing debates about election policy.

 Date of Authorship for this Version

 Gerken, Heather K., "The Invisible Election: Making Policy in World Without Data" (2009).
 Faculty Scholarship Series.
-Paper 343.
+343.